 As we mentioned, not every agent incentive program is right for every carrier.
 You certainly don’t want to bite off more than you can chew, and conversely, offer incentives that don’t achieve the desired result.
 Some implementation best practice tips are:

-- Choose incentive programs that are scalable: One of the goals of an incentive program is that it will attract top talent to work for your organization.
+One of the goals of an incentive program is that it will attract top talent to work for your organization.
 Therefore, you don’t want to choose incentives that can’t scale with you.
 So, carriers must be careful to not offer too much as a reward but enough that agents will be motivated to step up their game.

-- Leverage solutions that make incentivizing easier: There are SaaS-based billing solutions that empower carriers with the capabilities they need to almost implement a set it and forget it incentive program.
+There are SaaS-based billing solutions that empower carriers with the capabilities they need to almost implement a set it and forget it incentive program.
 With this technology, carriers can promote the incentive program, reduce expenses, and enhance their incentive programs by automating many functions that help calculate commissions.

-- Begin and end with ROI in mind: Rolling out an incentive program can be exciting, and agents will surely get an adrenaline boost when they hear about a potential increase in earnings.
+Rolling out an incentive program can be exciting, and agents will surely get an adrenaline boost when they hear about a potential increase in earnings.
 However, it is critical that carriers don’t lose sight of why they want to incentivize agent behavior, which is ultimately to increase sales and the bottom line.
 By keeping the ROI in mind, your incentive program promises to be more effective for all stakeholders.